Kevin-rm/matsd-javaframeworkproject/matsd-javaframework-webmvc/README.md

 ### 1. Integration

-Begin by importing the `matsd-javaframework-webmvc` framework into your Java web project.
+Begin by importing the `matsd-javaframework-webmvc` and the `matsd-javaframework-core` as dependencies into your Java web project.
 This can be achieved by including the framework JAR file in your project's build path.

-Make sure to include the core framework `matsd-javaframework-core` as a dependency in your project; otherwise, it won't function properly.

 ### 2. Configuration